German Pensions Level 1

 Conclusion: Who Should Get Pensions Level 1?

-- People in the highest income tax bracket receive the most benefits from tax-deductible contributions of pensions level 1.
-Therefore, high earners with +60.000€/year gross salary (or married couples with +120.000€/year) might want to consider pensions level 1 as they pay a marginal income tax rate of 42%.
-High earners will get 42 cents from Finanzamt for every Euro they invest in their pensions level 1.
+People in the highest income tax bracket receive the most benefits from tax-deductible contributions of pensions level 1.
+Therefore, high earners with +60.000€/year gross salary (or married couples with +120.000€/year) might want to consider pensions level 1.
+They pay a marginal income tax rate of 42%.
+High earners will get 42 cents from Finanzamt for every Euro they invest in their pension level 1.

-- Self-employed people and business owners can choose freely if they want to pay into the German social security system (including the German public pension) or not.
+Self-employed people and business owners can choose freely if they want to pay into the German social security system (including the German public pension) or not.
 Many decide to not pay voluntarily and rather get private alternatives instead as these are more efficient than government solutions.
-A base pension level 1 that allows you to invest your money will be a lot better in most cases than paying voluntarily into the German public pension.
+In most cases, a base pension level 1 that allows you to invest your money will be a lot better than paying voluntarily into the German public pension.

-These are 3 perfect scenarios for people who might want to consider getting a pension level 1.
+These are three perfect scenarios for people who might want to consider getting a pension level 1.
 In case none of these scenarios fits you, you can still get a (base) pension level 1 of course.
-Think this decision through carefully, because remember: money invested in pensions level 1 will stay in the pension until retirement age.
-If you would like more flexibility, pensions level 2 or pensions level 3 might be more for you.
+Think this decision through, because remember: money invested in pensions level 1 will stay there until retirement age.
+If you would like more flexibility, pensions level 2 or pensions level 3 might be better for you.